Top Quiet Dog Breeds – 15 Peaceful PupsLast updated: by Jessi Larson

-The Shar-Pei is cute, cuddly and only barks when it’s feeling overwhelmed, making it one of the best quiet dog breeds on the block.
+The Shar-Pei is cute, cuddly, and only barks when feeling overwhelmed, making it one of the best quiet dog breeds on the block.

 Quick and eager to learn, the Shar-Pei does well with training, which is very important for an independent breed like this.

-Mostly known for its shepherding abilities, the Collie is highly intelligent and can be trained to be quiet in an indoor environment.
+Mostly known for its shepherding abilities, the Collie is highly intelligent and can be trained to be quiet indoors.

-They’re high-energy dogs, so they’ll need lots of exercise.
-If you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children alike.
+They’re high-energy dogs, so they’ll need plenty of exercise.
+But, if you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children.

-These sleek dogs don’t like noisy environments and they certainly don’t like being noisy either.
-If you have the space and the time to give them the amount of exercise they need, the Greyhound might be the right quiet dog breed for you.
+These sleek dogs don’t like noisy environments, and they certainly don’t like being noisy either.
+So if you have the space and the time to give them enough exercise, the Greyhound might be the right quiet dog breed for you.

-Independent and almost cat-like, the Greyhound will quickly become a beloved member of the household.
+Independent and almost cat-like, the Greyhound will quickly become a beloved household member.

 The Newfoundland, or Newfie as their owners affectionately call them, stands up to 30 inches tall and weighs up to 150 pounds.
-While their presence is imposing, you won’t have to worry about the noise they make.
+But, while their presence is imposing, you won’t have to worry about the noise they make.

-Calm, patient and quiet, the Newfie makes a loyal companion and beloved family member.
-The only downside is they do take up a lot of room and don’t do well in apartments or smaller spaces.
+Calm, patient, and quiet, the Newfie makes a loyal companion and beloved family member.
+The only downside is they take up a lot of room and don’t do well in apartments or smaller spaces.

 Another entry on the list of quiet dog breeds is the Akita.
-This loyal and dignified dog is quite calm and quiet.
+This loyal and dignified dog is relatively calm and peaceful.

-Akitas are easy to train and require a medium level of exercise and activity.
+Akitas are easy to train and require moderate exercise and activity.
 In some ways, they are like a cat – they like to groom themselves and are independent yet loyal.

 11. Irish Setter

-The Irish Setter is lovable and loyal with lots of energy.
-Even though they’re vivacious and full of life, that fortunately doesn’t translate to lots of barking and baying.
+The Irish Setter is lovable and loyal with lots of energy even though they’re vibrant and full of life that fortunately doesn’t translate to lots of barking and baying.

 While you won’t have to deal with much noise from this dog, you’ll have to give them a lot of exercise.
 Irish Setters are exceptional with kids and other pets and love being part of a family, so if you are looking for a great family dog, consider this breed!